lngnmn2/planC/docs/big-picture.md

 The really smart guys (around Odersky) were generalized the *for-comprehensions* around Monadic composition, and this is where we are today.

 Now, how many people have actually comprehended and realized all this?
 I know of no one else.
 You would be the first to learn all this from here.

+The classic books about the classic languages are the source of the &ldquo;ancient&rdquo;, first intuitive, and then shared experience-based knowledge (because it properly captures some aspects of *What Is*), just, unsurprisingly, like the seers of Upanishads and the early Buddhists.

+*L. C. Paulson.
+ML for the Working Programmer* is one of such classic books.
+The *&ldquo;Bird & Wadler&rdquo;* is another one (here I am showing you *the way*).